Anti-mask law: Switzerland

+In a referendum on 7 March 2021, Swiss voters approved a nationwide ban on face concealment, with over 51% of the electorate supporting it.

 Ukraine

 Several days after Berkut riot police clashed with Euromaidan protesters, Verkhovna Rada enacted law 721-VII banning wearing masks, helmets or camouflage clothing by people taking part in a gathering, assembly, demonstration, protest, rally or other mass event.
 Fines for violating are monetary up to about $400 or administrative arrest up to 15 days.
 The law was repealed in January 2014.

 United Kingdom

-For a century, covering or blacking one's face was a criminal act that could lead to the death penalty; the Black Act was repealed in 1823.
+For a century, covering or blacking one's face was a criminal act that could lead to the death penalty; the 1723 Black Act was repealed in 1823.

 Asia-Pacific

 Australia

 It is legal to wear a mask in public in Australia.
 Motorcycle riders wearing full face helmets are generally required to remove them when entering a bank.
 A judge in New South Wales has ruled that a woman cannot give evidence in a niqāb.
 A Victorian judge extended the ban to wearing a niqāb in the public gallery.